naninovel/docs/docs/api/index.md

 Adds a [choice](/guide/choices.md) option to a choice handler with the specified ID (or default one).

 #### Remarks
-When `goto` parameter is not specified, will continue script execution from the next script line.
+When `goto`, `gosub` and `do` parameters are not specified, will continue script execution from the next script line.

 #### Parameters